cachix/devenv/docs/blog/posts/devenv-is-switchting-nix-implementation-to-tvix.md

 ## The negative feedback loop

-Over the years at [Cachix](https://www.cachix.org) we've talked team after team abandoning Nix and have observed a surprisingly consistent pattern.
+Over the years at [Cachix](https://www.cachix.org) we've talked to team after team abandoning Nix and have observed a surprisingly consistent pattern.

 Nix is initially introduced by someone enthusiastic about the technology.
 Then, faced with